 Students practice measuring and model- making to scale .
 During this workshop students record the spatial nature of the Brunswick Centre, mapping it with perspective drawings and site measurements.
-Students also develop their model making skills through experimenting with scoring and mark-making techniques to create 3D forms.
+Students also develop their model making skills by experimenting with scoring and mark-making techniques to create 3D forms.
 Students then apply their new skills to transform their site observations into scale drawings and site models.

 Students undergo personal critiques with their mentors and curate a portfolio piece.
-During their final workshop students lay out all of their sketches, models, diagrams and photographs, and with the help of Bartlett students they curate their final A1 exhibition boards to tell the story of their personal Accelerate learning journey.
+During their final workshop students lay out all of their sketches, models, diagrams and photographs, and with the help of Bartlett students, they curate their final A1 exhibition boards to tell the story of their personal Accelerate learning journey.

 Through the Lens